AmirMajeed4905/props-paractice/README.md

 # props-paractice
-here i rewise props in react js i rewise the react js for betterment and learning
+here i rewise props in react js i rewise the react js for betterment and learning....